vidhanbhonsle/Messaging-IoT-Device-State-with-AWS-Python-and-Telnyx/README.md

  3. Connect AWS IoT rule with AWS Lambda
     * Create a rule
         * Go to the AWS IoT Core Console, and from the left menu, click on the ‘Act’ dropdown, and click on ‘Rules’.
 Click on 'Create'
-        * Provide a suitable name and dscription
+        * Provide a suitable name and description

         ![Rule](/img/rule_name_desc.PNG)
         *